What to Expect After a Cervical Epidural Injection

 Side Effects and Risks

 A possible risk for any kind of epidural injection, especially in the cervical spine is the chance of a dural puncture.
 Also called a wet tap, a dural puncture happens when the epidural syringe unintentionally pierces the protective membrane that surrounds the spinal cord.
 The puncture triggers fluids in the brain and spinal cord to leak, causing spinal headaches.
 If after the procedure you experience painful headaches, a fever, or a tingling feeling in the legs or arms you need to be seen by a professional immediately.
-Receiving an epidural injection for spinal stenosis is a low risk procedure that almost half of all patients notice pain relief, however it is always important to monitor your side effects.
+Overall, receiving an epidural injection is a low risk procedure that almost half of all patients notice pain relief, however it is always important to monitor your side effects.